How to Use the VA Disability Calculator

 Many veterans use the calculator as a first step before:

-If you haven’t already scheduled your consult, you can get started by exploring Woobie’s Claims Accelerator — a simple way to take the next step with guidance.
+If you haven’t already scheduled your clinical evaluation, you can get started by exploring Woobie’s Medical Evaluation Services — a simple way to obtain professional clinical judgment and documentation.

-Understanding your benefits shouldn’t feel like a mystery.
-Tools like the VA Disability Calculator are here to make things easier — and Woobie is here to walk with you every step of the way.
+Understanding your potential rating shouldn’t feel like a mystery.
+Tools like the VA Disability Calculator are here to make things easier — and Woobie is here to provide medical evaluations and nexus letters based solely on clinical judgment.
+Our services include documenting symptoms, diagnoses, and functional limitations.
+We comply fully with SB 694; fees are for medical services only and are not contingent on claim outcomes.

-Whether you’re just getting started or thinking about a rating increase, a few minutes with the calculator can help you feel more in control of your claim — and more confident about what comes next.
+Whether you’re just getting started or need updated clinical evidence, a few minutes with the calculator can help you feel more informed about your medical documentation — and more confident about what comes next.